tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 to bypass your client.
 Git hooks are the same way.
-They always make git interactions slower, and dear gawd, why would we punish developers for making commits when it's an objectively good practice for developers to commit small changes often; a pre-commit hook running and Node.js tool is guaranteed to make that a non-starter.
-So git hooks always have a cost, but you can't rely on their benefit because it's trivial to purposely or accidentally disable the git hook locally.
+They always make git interactions slower, and dear gawd, why would we punish developers for making commits when it's an objectively good practice for developers to commit small changes often; a pre-commit hook running any Node.js tool is guaranteed to make that good behavior painful.
+Again, think of incentives.
+So, git hooks always have a cost, but you can't rely on their benefit because it's trivial to purposely or accidentally disable the git hook locally.
 In the end, if you want to be sure, you always have to run your enforcement in CI anyways.

 Fail the CI build if a PR (a) fails tests, (b) doesn't pass prettier formatting, (c) fails linting, or (d) fails type-checking.